 - Local teams

 Corporate Function-Based Groups.
 Wendy’s has centralized function-based groups for the entire global organization.
 For example, the company has a legal department, an accounting department, and a marketing department.
 This feature of Wendy’s organizational structure provides the basic mechanism to address business functions.
 The activities of each of these groups affect the company’s operations worldwide.
-All of Wendy’s corporate directives and policies originate from these groups.
+The foodservice company’s corporate directives and policies originate from these groups.
+For example, Wendy’s generic competitive strategies and intensive growth strategies are developed through decisions in these corporate departments of the company structure.

 Global Hierarchy.
 This characteristic of Wendy’s organizational structure involves vertical lines of authority, command, and communication.
 For example, concerns are escalated from franchisees and regional offices to the corporate headquarters.
-In this way, Wendy’s organizational structure supports global control of business operations.
-This feature also shows the traditional nature of the company’s structure.
+In this way, the corporate structure supports global control of the business and facilitates Wendy’s operations management objectives.
+This structural feature also shows the traditional nature of the restaurant company’s organizational design.

 Local Teams.
-Teams are part of Wendy’s, especially at the level of local operations, which are at the bottom of the organizational structure.
-For example, Wendy’s restaurants use teams for daily operations.
+Teams are part of Wendy’s, especially at the level of local operations, which are at the bottom of this organizational structure.
+For example, the company’s restaurants use teams for daily operations.
 These teams are flexible units that support fluctuations in the company’s daily operations.
-The development and activities of these teams are based on Wendy’s corporate standards.
+The development and activities of these teams are based on corporate standards and the goals of Wendy’s mission and vision.

 The main advantage of Wendy’s organizational structure is its support for control of global operations.
-The centralized function-based groups enable effective implementation of policies and strategies throughout the global organization.
-Also, this organizational structure supports Wendy’s current focus on the North American market.
-However, lack of flexibility to support international growth is a disadvantage of such organizational structure.
-Wendy’s centralized management structure does not easily enable changes at the local or regional levels.
-This condition is partly due to Wendy’s current focus on growing its business in North America.
+The centralization of the function-based groups or departments enables effective implementation of policies and strategies throughout the multinational foodservice business organization.
+For example, the hierarchy, groups, and teams of this company structure facilitate strategies and programs for strengthening Wendy’s work culture (business culture) for a cohesive workforce that achieves high productivity and high-quality output.
+Also, this corporate structure supports Wendy’s current strategic aims for growth and expansion in the international market.
+However, the lack of structural flexibility may hinder international growth and prove to be a disadvantage of this business structure.
+The foodservice company’s centralized management structure does not easily enable changes at the local or regional levels.
+This condition may impose challenges to growing Wendy’s operations in markets outside North America.

 References